-The Disability Action Plan promotes a positive whole of community response to disability and access issues where all residents are able to participate and connect within their local communities, feeling safe and confident to do so.
+The Disability Action Plan promotes a positive whole ...
+Increase participation and inclusion in Moira Shire of community response to disability and access issues where all residents are able to participate and connect within their local communities, feeling safe and confident to do so.
 The Disability Action Plan, which was developed in conjunction with Councils Disability Advisory Group, identified the following three goals:

-- 1. To form and maintain a strong, active and effective team consisting of Council, disability support groups, community representatives and other key stakeholders - 2.
-To set clear achievable goals that will have beneficial and effective outcomes for the wider community. - 3.
+- 1. To form and maintain a strong, active and effective team consisting of Council, disability support groups, community representatives and other key stakeholders. - 2.
+To set clear achievable goals that will have beneficial and effective outcomes for the wider community - 3.
 To raise public awareness in a positive manner.